csc-training/csc-env-eff/_hands-on/disk-areas/disk-areas-tutorial.md

 ```
 The above command shows information about your directories and their current quotas.
 These directories can be briefly summerised as below:

-- User-specific directory = Personal home folder: It is your home directory ($HOME) and is also the default directory when you login to Puhti/Mahti.
+- User-specific directory (= Personal home folder): It is your home directory ($HOME) and is also the default directory when you login to Puhti/Mahti.
 You can store configuration files and other minor personal data.

 - Project-specific directories: These are *scratch* and *projappl* directories.
 Each project contains its scratch disk space where actual data analysis tasks are performed.
 Scratch area is a temporary space. *Projappl* directory on the other hand is mainly for storing and sharing compiled applications and libraries etc. with other members of the project.